JoskedeJong/ProjectBasicCalculator/projectBasicCalc/README.md

 ## Project 'Basic calculator'

-the goal is to produce a basic calculator that can perform the \+ and \-  modifications to an entry.
+goal: to produce a basic calculator that can perform the \+ and \-  modifications to an entry. goal, update 1: add operators and remaining buttons goal, update 2: upgrade basic calculator to graphing calculator by integrating chart.js

 #### development goals: